h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ## Prerequisites

 You will need the following to be able to do this tutorial:

 - Basic knowledge of Machine Learning and Statistics

 - A Driverless AI environment that is version 1.7.0 or newer

-- Basic knowledge of Driverless AI such as completing the Automatic Machine Learning Intro tutorial
+- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI Test Drive](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#0)

 - A **Two-Hour Test Drive session** : Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.